-[Editor’s Note: The original of this diary was found aboard the hulk of a corsair of long-obsolete design, and of uncertain provenance.
-The hulk showed battle scars, and the remnants of the cargos described were still aboard.
-The hulk was found in the outer reaches of a system in the Imperial core, on a tangential course.
-It is unknown how long the hulk had been drifting, but all residual power had long since failed; there were no survivors.
-The identity of “Gibreel” is unknown; the ship’s papers specified nobody by that name.]
+[Diary Editor’s Note: The original was found aboard the hulk of a corsair of long-obsolete design, and unknown origin.
+The hulk showed battle scars; remnants of the cargos described remained aboard.
+It was found in the outer reaches of a system in the Imperial core, on a tangential course.
+How long it had been drifting is unknown, but all power had long since failed; there were no survivors.
+The identity of “Gibreel” is unknown; the ship’s papers listed nobody by that name.]

-We shoved off port yesterday, and I’ve got that bad feeling that something’s not right.
+We shoved off port yesterday, and I’ve got a bad feeling that something’s not right.
 Bennett checked the liner manifests and said they were 100% Imperial, but I’m not sure.
-Client states have all kinds of funny ships out here, and cargoes change hands so fast anyway.
-How can he know for certain that the cargo is safe?
+There are all kinds of funny ships out here, and cargoes change hands so fast anyway.
+How can he be certain the cargo is safe?

-Port Tomaret was a quiet, shabby space dock.
+Port Tomaret’s a quiet, shabby space dock.
 It had fuel and some supplies, but wasn’t built to handle real traffic.
-Heck, it’s only really supposed to handle insystem traffic; but since these outer systems tend to be less high-strung than mainworlds, a chap can get fuelled (and sometimes serviced) no questions asked.
+Heck, it’s only really supposed to handle insystem traffic; but since these outer systems tend to be less high-strung than mainworlds, you can get fueled (and maybe serviced) no questions asked.

-That cargo isn't Imperial; I'm sure of it.
-Zhenchi and I pried off one of the lids, and it was full of these purple basketballs.
-They looked organic -- I’m sure they are (or were) alive -- and I hate moving unclassified organics.
-I mean, what if they got some plague that finds humaniti blood tasty?
+I’m sure that cargo ain’t Imperial.
+Zhenchi and I pried off one of the lids, and it was full of purple basketballs.
+They looked organic—I’m sure they’re alive (or were)—and I hate moving unclassed organics.
+What if they got some bug finds humaniti tasty?

-A little trouble in that last system: there were old system defense boats there.
+A little trouble in that last system: there were old SDBs there.
 We toasted one before we even knew what they were, and jumped out with only minor damage.
-We had to pull an awful lot of fancy maneuvers; I’ve gotten kind of nauseous because of all the evasive action and watching those boats swirl around in a drunken dance out the viewport.
+We had to pull an awful lot of fancy maneuvers; I’ve gotten kind of nauseous because of all the evasive action and watching those boats swirl around in a drunken dance out the port.

-One good thing about that system was that merchant we sacked.
-She was a pathetic excuse for a merchant, but boy did she have interesting stuff!
-We loaded some machinery I ain’t never seen before, except maybe in a magazine.
-Bet one of those is a black globe.
-Wonder how one of them got way out here?
+One good thing about that system was that pathetic excuse for a merchant we sacked.
+Boy, did she have interesting stuff!
+We loaded some machinery I ain’t never seen, except maybe in a magazine.
+Bet one is a black globe.
+Wonder how one got out here?

 Our trouble ain’t over.
 I’m still nauseous, and half the crew are sick in bed and can’t hardly move.
 It’s jump sickness for sure.
 We misjumped when them defense boats were after us.
 Astrogator must’ve been in a hurry.

 Nice tidy mutiny today.
-Gunners thought we oughta break out of jump, captain says it’d kill us all.
-We had a nice battle on board here, five more folks dead and two critical.
-Hardly enough left to run the ship now.
+Gunners thought we should break out of jump, captain says it’d kill us all.
+We had a nice battle on board here, five more dead and two critical.
+Hardly enough left to run the ship.

-Life support is slowly going stale -- we’re way past our recharge date.
-We're going to have to power down as many systems as possible and freeze ourselves in the low berths and emergency low berths.
+Life support is going stale—we’re way past our recharge date.
+We’ll have to power down as many systems as possible and freeze ourselves in the low and emergency low berths.
 If we ever pop out of jump, someone’s going to have to bail us out.
 Zhenchi and I repacked the black globe and other machinery, and put them in standard cargo crates marked “farm equip”.
 Should keep interest low.
 Wish me luck.